jgraichen/salt-template/README.md

 <dl>
 <dt>

-`root` (str, optional)
+`root` (string, optional)

 <dd>

 A colon-separated string to recursively nest the data into the given path.
-Useful if applications expected the configuration in a specific path but you do not want have that in the source pillar.
+Useful if applications expected the configuration in a specific path, but you do not want to have that in the source pillar.

 ```yaml
 /rails/config/database.yaml: